xsduan/unity-hierarchy-folders/README.md

 `Tests/Example.unity` to your current scene for an example of what hierarchy folders can do for you.

-The UPM does not have much documentation so it probably will be buggy, you're not going crazy!
+The UPM does not have much documentation at the moment so it probably will be buggy, you're not going crazy!

 ## Possible FAQs